Global Rallycross: Championship points

 As of 2014, championship points were awarded only to drivers who had committed to running at least half of the season.
 Under that point system, one-off drivers were skipped over when points were awarded; for example, if the race winner was not eligible to earn points, the event runner-up would earn first place points.
 Points were awarded at the conclusion of the event to eligible finishers as follows:

 In addition, points were awarded in all rounds of heats and semifinals.
 First place earned five points, second place earned four points, and so on through fifth place and below, which earn one point.
 Only drivers who were disqualified from a heat or fail to pull to the starting grid did not receive points for their heats.
 On race weekends with three rounds of heats, the third round solely determined starting spots in the main event and did not award points.

 At the end of the season, the driver to score the most points was crowned Global Rallycross champion.
 The top two cars per manufacturer also scored points in the manufacturer's championship.

-Format (2019 onwards)

-The new format will first be used in the European championship which will consist of 10 one-day events driven on 5 closed circuits with mixed surface (mostly asphalt and gravel), with an 11th event acting as a series final.
-Each event consists of: